skip to main content

 Use of a personal automobile while on OntarioMD business is reimbursable business use and includes:

-• Trips from the office to business meetings and associated parking.
+• Trips from the office to business meetings including associated parking;

-• The reimbursement rate will be adjusted to keep pace with the Canada Revenue Agency's maximum allowable rate per kilometre for travel, currently set at $0.49/km.
-The mileage rate covers all operating costs including fuel and a contribution to depreciation.
+• The reimbursement rate will be adjusted to keep pace with the OPS Services’s maximum allowable rate per kilometre for travel.
+OntarioMD’s reimbursement rate is currently set at $0.49/km but may be temporarily adjusted for short periods of time via memorandum.
+The mileage rate covers all operating costs including fuel and a contribution to depreciation;

-• No documentation is required, apart from identifying the distance and the purpose of the trip.
+• No documentation is required to claim mileage apart from identifying the distance and the purpose of the trip;

 The cost of rental cars when required for business purposes will be fully reimbursed: